allisonwalker/bts-rtda-lab-8/README.md

 - Check new created index "topics" on kibana and create a real time graphic.

-- Exercises: Base in the boilerplate project add to the app a new flow to
+- Exercises: Base in the boilerplate project add to the app a new pipelines:
     -  create and index in elasticserach named "membernames" wich contain the creators members names for each meetup.
 Create on kibana a realtime graphic that show the top members by name.
     -  create an index in elasticserach named "venuesnamelocation" which contain the venues an location (in the string format "lon,lat") for each meetup.
 Create on kibana a realtime graphic that show the top venues by name.

-- Assignment: Base in the boilerplate project add to the app a new flow to
+- Assignment: Base in the boilerplate project add to the app a new pipeline
     - Add to the app a new flow to create and index on elasticserach named "eventtopicount" witch contain the event name and the count of topics that the event contain.
 Create on kibana a realtime graphic that show the top events based on count of topics.

 - After finish do not forget to end the EC2